Interstate 440 (North Carolina): History

-The route remained unchanged until September 1972, when US 70/NC 50 was relocated from its routing along Glenwood Avenue and placed along the beltline from the Glenwood Avenue exit to North Boulevard, where the two roads then turned to the south and followed US 401 into downtown Raleigh.
-In 1975, construction began on a new extension of the beltline, which was to run from New Bern Avenue southwest to Hammond Road in south Raleigh.
+The route remained unchanged until September 1972, when US 70/NC 50 was relocated from its routing along Glenwood Avenue and placed along the Beltline from the Glenwood Avenue exit to North Boulevard, where the two roads then turned to the south and followed US 401 into downtown Raleigh.
+In 1975, construction began on a new extension of the Beltline, which was to run from New Bern Avenue southwest to Hammond Road in south Raleigh.
 By 1976, plans to extended the road from New Bern Avenue south and then west to US 70/US 401/NC 50 (South Saunders Street) were formalized.
 The first leg of the new construction was opened later that year, extending the freeway south to Poole Road.
-In April 1984, the construction of the beltline along the southside of Raleigh was completed.
-US 70/US 401/NC 50 was rerouted from Downtown Boulevard (formerly North Boulevard, now called Capital Boulevard) along the eastside of the beltline to South Saunders Street, where both routes followed the road south toward Garner.
+In April 1984, the construction of the Beltline along the south side of Raleigh was completed.
+US 70/US 401/NC 50 was rerouted from Downtown Boulevard (formerly North Boulevard, now called Capital Boulevard) along the east side of the Beltline to South Saunders Street, where both routes followed the road south toward Garner.
 The route change left the former routings through downtown Raleigh as secondary roads.
-US 64 was removed from the northern side of the beltline and placed along the new southern side from US 1 near Cary to New Bern Avenue.
+US 64 was removed from the northern side of the Beltline and placed along the new southern side from US 1 near Cary to New Bern Avenue.
 I-40 was rerouted from present-day Wade Avenue and along the new construction before ending at US 1.

 In 1991, state highway administrator William G. Marley Jr. asked the Federal Highway Administration to call the Raleigh Beltline I-440.
-On July 16, 1991, I-440 was officially designated as a new beltway running along the entirety of the existing beltline.
-The new Interstate was cosigned with I-40 along the southside of Raleigh between exit 293/exit 1—where I-40, I-440, US 1, and US 64 met near Cary—and exit 301/exit 16, where I-40 turned to the south.
+On July 16, 1991, I-440 was officially designated as a new beltway running along the entirety of the existing Beltline.
+The new Interstate was cosigned with I-40 along the south side of Raleigh between exit 293/exit 1—where I-40, I-440, US 1, and US 64 met near Cary—and exit 301/exit 16, where I-40 turned to the south.
 I-440 was also cosigned with US 1 from exit 1 to Capital Boulevard (formerly Downtown Boulevard).
 US 64 was also signed along a brief concurrency with both I-440 and US 1 from exit 1 to Western Boulevard, where it turned east toward downtown.
-US 70, US 401, and NC 50 were rerouted from their beltline designations through downtown Raleigh, causing worries about traffic on downtown streets.
+US 70, US 401, and NC 50 were rerouted from their Beltline designations through downtown Raleigh, causing worries about traffic on downtown streets.